Invisible Illness: How I Look Doesn’t Reflect How I Feel

 Ultimately, enrichment is the ideal identity state to have.
 You’ve seen war veterans or professional athletes who have experienced a tragic accident.
 Many of them, after much hard work, use that illness to inspire others to greatness.
 None of us can imagine what it took for them to overcome the impossible, only to turn around and encourage others with less tragic lives, for the most part.

 I’m thankful to have doctors who are passionate about their work, and deliver genuine care to me because of that.
-I shared that article with one of my doctors who further explained that people with chronic illness have a primary illness identity state, but we also move from one to the other based on circumstances, changing health status, and even our mood.
+I shared that article with one of my doctors.
+He further explained that people with chronic illness have a primary illness identity state, but we also move from one to the other.
+That can be based on circumstances, changing health status, and even our mood.

 I have numerous health conditions that have various symptoms, so I get reminded of them every day.
 As a fellow cardiac arrest survivor and friend put it, the moment you survived cardiac arrest was as if someone handed you luggage you didn’t ask for.
 You have to carry it around with you the rest of your life, every day, all day.
 No one can carry it for you, and you can’t skip a day.

 Everyone stubs a toe occasionally, or bumps into furniture.
-I have balance and coordination issues, movement disorders and dizziness.
-Cracking my elbow through a doorway in my own home hasn’t happened just a few times.
-It’s a matter of how often.
+I have balance and coordination issues, plus movement disorders and dizziness.
+Cracking my elbow through a doorway in my home hasn’t happened just a few times.
+It’s a matter of how frequently.
 I’ve gone for several rounds of neurological and occupational therapy, and it’s helped me to function better.
 I’m grateful for it.

 Practically speaking, that means potentially I may spill things less often, trip less often, and remember to get a fork instead of a spoon to eat eggs at breakfast.
 That also means I still do those things.
 I can’t avoid them.